eclipse-color-theme/eclipse-color-theme/README.md

 3. Open the editor's preferences file, e.g. *workspace/.metadata/.plugins/org.eclipse.core.runtime/.settings/org.eclipse.cdt.ui.prefs*
-and create a new XML file named after the plugin ID in the `mapper` package which maps the colour theme's keys to those of the editor.
+and create a new XML file named after the plugin ID in the *mapper* directory which maps the colour theme's keys to those of the editor.

-4. Instantiate and add your mapper in `ColorThemeManager`.
+4. Open *plugin.xml* and add the new mapping file to the extension point *com.github.eclipsecolortheme.theme*.

 License
 -------